httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 transmit this set of priority parameters when a request or a response is issued.
-After sending a request, a client can change their view of response priority ({{reprioritization}}) by sending HTTP-version-specific PRIORITY_UPDATE frames defined in {{h2-update-frame}} and {{h3-update-frame}}.
+After sending a request, a client can change their view of response priority ({{reprioritization}}) by sending HTTP-version-specific PRIORITY_UPDATE frames defined in Sections {{<h2-update-frame}} and {{<h3-update-frame}}.
 Frames transmit priority parameters on a single hop only.

 Intermediaries can consume and produce priority signals in a PRIORITY_UPDATE frame or Priority header field.
-Sending a PRIORITY_UPDATE frame preserves the signal from the client carried by the Priority header field, but provides a signal that overrides that for the next hop; see {{header-field-rationale}}.
+Sending a PRIORITY_UPDATE frame preserves the signal from the client carried by the Priority header field but provides a signal that overrides that for the next hop; see {{header-field-rationale}}.
 Replacing or adding a Priority header field overrides any signal from a client and can affect prioritization for all subsequent recipients.